rahulpargi641/Battle-Tank-Outscal/README.md

         - Utilized the observer pattern for decoupling classes and handling events such as player death, enemy destruction, shots fired, and level completion.
         - This pattern enables communication between different game components, notifying the achievement system of enemy destruction, notifying level completion when all enemies are defeated, and managing the game over screen activation.

     Scriptable Objects:
-         - Scriptable objects were utilized to configure player and enemy data, providing a flexible and efficient approach for handling their attributes.
+         - Scriptable objects were used for configuring player and enemy tanks efficiently, allowing for flexibility in handling their attributes and tank types..

 #### Performance Optimization:
-    - To optimize performance, object pooling is implemented for enemies, damage orbs, pickups, and various VFX, effectively managing memory and CPU usage.
+    - To optimize performance, object pooling is used for enemies, shells, and various particle VFX, efficiently managing memory and CPU usage.

 #### Level Design:
-    - Created using Unity's Battle Tank base artwork.
+    - Designed using Unity's Battle Tank base artwork.
-    - Strategically positioned enemy tanks to all the patrollig area so intruders can't infiltrate the area.
+    - Strategically placed enemy tanks throughout the patrolling area to prevent intruders from infiltrating..

 #### Enchanced Camera Tracking
-    - Employed Cinemachine to smoothly follow the player.
+    - Developed custom logic for the camera system to smoothly track the player tank's movements.
+    - When enemies are detected, the camera automatically focuses on them, reverting to the normal view once you are no longer detected.

-### Focus
+### Dynamic Camera System
     - Code Quality and Organization.
     - Architecture Design for Flexibility and Scalability.
-    - Visually appealing with high-quality 3D graphics and immersive sound effects.

 ### Gameplay Demonstration
     For a visual demonstration of the gameplay, watch video on YouTube.